M40 minibus crash: Aftermath

 A public memorial was also erected by the district council in Brinton Park, Kidderminster.
 Senses Garden was constructed, free of charge, by local builders, landscape architects, and plant experts.
-A memorial plaque in the garden, a wood carving by local artist Catherine O'Kell, commemorated those who died in the crash.
+A carved wood memorial plaque in the garden commemorates those who died in the crash.

 A charity record was issued in 1994, to commemorate the victims of the crash.
-The song Perpetual Light was performed by ELO Part II member Eric Troyer and the Hagley R.C.
+The song "Perpetual Light" was performed by ELO Part II member Eric Troyer and the Hagley R.C.
 High School Choir.

-Subsequent events

-It was reported that Fry had fallen asleep at the wheel moments before it crashed into the lorry on the hard shoulder.
 An inquest into the crash in June 1994 recorded a verdict of accidental death on each of the victims.
 The inquest's most significant findings were that the minibus was not fitted with seatbelts, as legislation did not require minibuses or coaches to be at the time.
-The law was changed in 1997 to make seat-belts standard equipment on all minibuses and coaches as well as outlawing the "crew bus" – a minibus in which two opposing benches face towards each other – and promoting the forward facing coach.
+The law was changed in 1997 to make seatbelts standard equipment on all minibuses and coaches as well as outlawing the "crew bus" — a minibus in which two opposing benches face towards each other — and promoting the forward-facing coach.

 After the crash a bus safety training package called Belt Up School Kids (BUSK) for pupils and teachers was established.
 It comprised safety training, in-class training for pupils, teachers, parents, voluntary personnel, and governors, and driver training, as well as advice to drivers on how to progress towards passenger-carrying vehicle (PCV) driving standards.

 Several charities were formed in the wake of the collision.
-One was Brambles Trust, offering support to bereaved children, which was set up by the parents of Claire Fitzgerald, one of the victims.
+One was Brambles Trust, offering support to bereaved children, which was set up by the parents of one of the victims.
 By 2002, four years after the charity was founded, it had helped 129 families across Worcestershire and the Black Country.
 That year it was awarded £75,000 by Children in Need and £270,000 from the Community Fund.

 On 20 May 2001, the central carved panel of the plaque in the memorial garden in Kidderminster was stolen by thieves who cut through steel bands that had secured the carving to a steel spike fixed to the ground.
-O'Kell stated that it was irreplaceable because of the age of the wood.
+The artist who carved the memorial stated that it was irreplaceable because of the age of the wood.